 This Windows 2000/2003/XP only product, currently named

-Microsoft Windows AntiSpyware (beta) is up for its public
+Microsoft Windows AntiSpyware (beta) (update 2018 - this software is no longer available from MSFT) is up for its public

 test run.
 The version available for download now is free and fully functional.